What is a ‘Right To Work’?

 As a UK citizen you have the choice of three document combinations to prove your right to work.

-If you have a UK passport, this is the easiest method because you only need to scan and upload a single document.
+A UK passport is the easiest option because you just need to upload one single document.

 EU/EEA Citizens + Swiss & Non-EU Citizens